Pinot Noir’s Ascent

 “I like to think about the life of wine,” says the character Maya . . .
 “How it’s a living thing…I like how wine continues to evolve… because a bottle of wine is actually alive.
 And it’s constantly evolving and gaining complexity.
 That is, until it peaks… And then it begins its steady, inevitable decline . . .
 And it tastes so (expletive) good.”

 Since the aging of wine is a chemical reaction, below 50 degrees Fahrenheit, wine hardly ages at all but increase that by 20 degrees and a wine might reach its peak in just a few months.

 The reactions that take place in a bottle are complex and to keep these reactions and wine should be stored at the cooler end of the temperature range.

-Serving and storing Pinot Noir at the proper temperature is a delicate balance to reveal the subtle nuances of the wine’s flavor.
+Serving and storing Pinot Noir at the proper temperature is a delicate balance to reveal the subtle nuances of

 Ideal Pinot storage temperature is about 55 degrees F and best served at 58F.
 This is cellar temperature not room temperature.